gcallah/hambone/chaps/chap1.md

 )

+The man might have been heading to the train, but if so, he was several hours early.
+But if not to the station, where else was he heading on this deserted road?
 Hiram made a puzzled face, and told the others, "Yo, imma go get Hampton.
 He gotta check this guy out: maybe he a long lost relative or something."